A fortune teller's 'crystal ball' (actually just glass) is 10 cm ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 A fortune teller's 'crystal ball' (actually just glass) is 10 cm in diameter.
-Her secret ring is placed 6.0 cm from the edge of the ball. c.
-The crystal ball is removed and a thin lens is placed where the center of the ball had been.
-If the is still in the same position, what is the focal length of the lens?
+Her secret ring is placed 6.0 cm from the edge of the ball. a.
+An of the ring appears on the opposite side of the crystal ball.
+How far is the from the center of the ball?

 Was this helpful?